CityConnect WIFI

-CityConnect WIFI is a Municipal wireless network brand name run by Pinacl Solutions currently in operation in the cities of York, England and Aberdeen, Scotland.
-The concept is to turn the entire connected area into a Wireless Access Zone, with the ultimate goal of making the internet a universal service.
-To cover large parts of both cities, a wireless mesh network has been deployed relying the wireless WiFi signal of hundreds of routers mounted commonly to poles, lamp-posts and buildings.
+CityConnect WIFI is a Municipal wireless network brand name currently in operation in the cities of York, England; Aberdeen, Scotland; and Newport, Wales.
+It is run by Pinacl Solutions, who seeks to turn the entire connected area into a Wireless Access Zone and ultimately make the internet a universal service.
+To cover large parts of the cities, a wireless mesh network has been deployed, relaying the wireless Wi-Fi signal of hundreds of routers mounted commonly to poles, lamp-posts and buildings.
 Pinacl works closely with City of York Council and Aberdeen City Council and as such, Pinacl acts as a wireless internet service provider.

 Overview

-CityConnect WIFI first launched in 2014 across York City Centre with phase one of the WiFi solution was rolled out across the city centre and park and ride terminals.
-Based on the success of this network we have expanded coverage across the University of York and there are plans to expand further across the city.
-This network now sees around 2000 users per day and this figure continues to rise.
-Following on from this deployment we have since launched Aberdeen CityConnect across 31 publicly accessible Council buildings in the Granite City.
-A similar solution has also been rolled out in the City of Newport, with FREE public now available in over 50 Council buildings with a separate concession based network that has recently been deployed across key parts of the City Centre including Upper Dock St, Corn St, Skinner St, Riverfront Theatre, train station, information station, Cambrian Road, Newport Market and the bus station.
+CityConnect WIFI first launched in 2014 across York City Centre when it was rolled out across the city centre and park and ride terminals.
+Coverage was later expanded across the University of York.
+This network sees around 2,000 users per day.
+Aberdeen CityConnect was later launched across 31 publicly accessible Council buildings in the Granite City and similarly in the City of Newport, with FREE public available in over 50 Council buildings.
+A separate concession based network was deployed across parts of the City Centre including Upper Dock St, Corn St, Skinner St, Riverfront Theatre, train station, information station, Cambrian Road, Newport Market and the bus station.

 York

-Pinnacle, working in partnership with the City of York Council started trials of public WiFi beginning 2013, with strong publicity, the trial was a success and was later rolled out permanently under phase 1, this initially covered Coney Street; the main shopping street in York.
-WiFi range was later expanded into other streets, allowing for continual use with your connected device relaying signals to the nearest router, allowing for seamless connectivity whilst on the move.
-WiFI range has again since been expanded to cover the entire of York City Centre, the 6 Park and Ride sites, 14 council run libraries and 41 council owned buildings.
+Pinacl, working in partnership with the City of York Council, started trials of public Wi-Fi beginning 2013, which was later rolled out permanently.
+This initially covered Coney Street, the main shopping street in York.
+Wi-Fi range was later expanded into other streets, allowing for continual use with connected devices relaying signals to the nearest router, for seamless connectivity whilst on the move.
+Wi-Fi range has since been expanded to cover the entire of York City Centre, the 6 Park and Ride sites, 14 council run libraries and 41 council owned buildings.
 WiFi within the city centre is split into 15 'Network Zones' relaying signals to the previous and next router in the sequence.